-A standby letter of credit is a guarantee of payment issued by a bank/FI on behalf of client where the bank/FI promises to pay a "beneficiary" in case of default by the applicant.
+A standby letter of credit is a guarantee of payment issued by a bank or a financial institution on behalf of client where the bank or a financial institution promises to pay a "beneficiary" in case of default by the applicant.

-Historically, Standby letters of credit were developed because the US regulator legally limited US bank's authority to issue guarantees.
+Historically, Standby letters of credit were developed because the US regulator legally limited bank or a financial institution US bank's authority to issue guarantees.

-Standby letters of credit are a very flexible tool, making them a suitable product for securing vast range of payment scenarios.
+A stand-by letter of credit is a very flexible financial tool, making it a suitable instrument for securing a vast range of payment scenarios.

-It is used for international trade most commonly as it provides assurance to the other party that the payment will come through anyway.
-However, a standby letter of credit involves quite a few complexities and therefore you one must consult with an expert if not well acquainted with the knowledge of how it actually works.
+It is commonly used for international trading as it provides assurance to the seller / exporter that the payment will come through.
+However, a stand-by letter of credit involves quite a few complexities and therefore, one must consult with an expert if not well acquainted with stand-by letters of credit.